-V. Monitoring Plan
+VI.
+Monitoring Plan

 The City of Beacon intends to monitor progress towards achieving the targets of the Plan.
 Monitoring enables the City to track the impacts of the actions in the Plan and compare projected reductions in emissions with what is actually realized, help determine whether a given action is meeting expectations, and identify corrective measures, as needed.
-Monitoring is also an opportunity to understand any barriers to progress and identify best practices or new ways to move forward.